chr1sbest/blog.chrisbest/public/articles/coding/two-years-of-vim.md

 <hr>
 **Plugins**
 ---
-[Vundle](https://github.com/gmarik/Vundle.vim) is a vim plugin manager similar to Pathogen.
-If you're interested in sliding the scale a little further from text editor into an IDE (the dark side), there are a ton of posts out there about "Top Vim Plugins" and etc. Vundle makes it super easy to install and manage your plugins.
+[Vundle](https://github.com/gmarik/Vundle.vim) is a vim plugin manager similar to Pathogen, both make it super easy to install and manage your plugins.
+If you're interested in sliding the scale a little further from text editor into an IDE (the dark side), there are a ton of posts out there about "Top Vim Plugins" and etc.

 [Ctrl-P](https://github.com/kien/ctrlp.vim) - My favorite vim plugin period.
 Full path fuzzy file, buffer, etc. finder.
 No more **:e ../../some_dir/some_file**, just **Ctrl + p some_file**.
 Super useful for opening up multiple files from different directories really quickly as well.